AntonioSoler/SolrToElastic/README.md

 ```
 docker compose up
 ```
-The images have already been downloaded to the VMs - the containers will spin up.
-This may take a few minutes.
+The images will download if you correctly entered the credentials to quay

 ### Uploading the Trial License